 In Scotland, The National Care Standards help make sure the rights of children and young people in care are put into practice.
 They can be brought up with people who run care services or used to make a complaint when things don’t go as they should.

-Find out more about the National Care Standards on the Meet Sid site.
+Find out more about the National Care Standards on the Scottish Government site.